Yan Song: Downfall and death

 Yan Song's manuscript, a couplet in semi-cursive script.

 Yan Song and Yan Shifan were infamous for their corruption and clientelism.
 They were heavily criticized for undermining traditional administrative practices, and Yan Shifan was specifically accused of corruption.
-As a result, they had many enemies who were determined to overthrow them, but the Yans fiercely defended themselves.
+They had many enemies who were determined to overthrow them, but the Yans fiercely defended themselves.
 In some cases, the Emperor executed officials who spoke out against Yan Song and his son.
 Despite the accusations, Yan Song vehemently denied any wrongdoing and convinced the Emperor that they were simply a result of factional conflicts.
 The Emperor, who was always quick to believe the worst of officials, accepted Yan Song's defense, even though the accusations were often vague, lacked evidence, or were clearly implausible.

 As Yan Song aged, he became increasingly reliant on Yan Shifan, who not only wrote decrees but also interpreted the Emperor's wishes.
 By 1560, Yan Song was already eighty years old and no longer able to fulfill his own duties.
 The following year, his wife died and his son was unable to come to the palace due to mourning.
 This left Yan Song unable to carry out his duties without his son's assistance.
 On 31 December 1561, a fire broke out in the Emperor's Yongshou Palace in the West Park, forcing the Emperor to move to the smaller Yuxi Palace on the west bank of Lake Taiye.
 Yan Song suggested relocating the Emperor to an uninhabited palace in southern Beijing, where Emperor Yingzong had once been held under house arrest.
 He argued that rebuilding Yongshou Palace would be costly.
 The Emperor angrily rejected this idea and was supported by Xu Jie, who believed that the reconstruction could be done using materials intended for the construction of the Forbidden City.
 Xu Jie's son, Xu Fan, was put in charge of the reconstruction and completed it by the end of April.
 After this incident, the Emperor began to distance himself from Yan Song, only consulting him on Taoist ceremonies and leaving matters of government to Xu Jie.
 The Emperor's new Taoist confidant, Lan Daoheng, also opposed Yan Song, and Lu Bing deserted Yan.